jungparc/RDS/en/db-instance.md

 ...
 ```

-* Restart external database.
+* Restart external DB.
-* Use the command as below to enter backup file to external database.
+* Enter the backed up file into an external DB using the command below.

 ```
 mysql -h{external_db_host} -u{external_db_id} -p{external_db_password} --port={external_db_port} < {local_path_and_file_name}
 ```

-* Create an account from NHN Cloud RDS Instance for replication.
+* Create an account for replication on the NHN Cloud RDS instance.
-* Before configuring new replication, execute the query as below to initialize replication information that might have existed.
-Execute RESET SLAVE, and any existing replication information is initialized.
+* Before setting up a new replication, run the query below to initialize existing replication information that may exist.
+When you run RESET SLAVE, the existing replication information is initialized.

 ```
 STOP SLAVE;